Reviews of movies from my giant DVD tower, and more.

 I use a 0-10 rating system, with 10 of course being best, and 0 being absolute garbage.
 Previously I used a 5-star system for my movie review book, but for the CM site I decided to go with a 10-point numerical system, which to me was a bit more clean, crisp, and precise.

 • If you see a small Monolith icon at the top-right of a review page, it means I own the DVD of the movie reviewed.
-A red-and-blue shield denotes a movie from my Project 82 page, and a ghoulish face with a top hat references a movie I watched on Svengoolie.
+A film reel means I saw the film at a theater, a red-and-blue shield denotes a movie from my Project 82 page, and a ghoulish face with a top hat references a movie I watched on the late-night horror show Svengoolie.

 • Unfortunately, I won’t be reviewing short subjects, concert videos, or TV series.
 Apologies, fans of Adam-12.